 Along with the important personal touch, you can also create specific video content for your website using this app.
 Creating tutorials and “How-to” videos are traditional niche marketing tools.
 The main restriction on this type of marketing has traditionally been the cost.
 With Periscope, people don’t expect studio-quality videos.
 While your videos should be of high quality and as controlled as possible, the personal touch is the most important reason for using this platform.
 Using this personal touch is highly recommended by branding agencies as customers are now getting used to personalized interactions with brands.
 Instead of seeing the same polished video again and again, they like watching videos that seem realistic.
 Videos that could have been shot by them on their very own handheld devices.
 It is all about making the customer feel like your brand is their friend who is having a conversation with them.

 Other Uses for Periscope

 Beyond the suggestion above, there are other uses for Periscope:

 - Live broadcast from an event.
-Whether this is a corporate event like a sale or a tradeshow or is a non-business occasion, Periscope gives your audience the sensation of being there.
-Business events give your viewers some idea of what your industry is like, bringing them into your world for a little while.
+Whether this is a corporate event like a sale or a tradeshow or a non-business occasion, Periscope gives your audience the sensation of being there.
+Business events give your viewers some idea of what your industry is like bringing them into your world for a little while.
 While the purpose of using Periscope is to cut down on the divide between your audience and you, scoping outside events and posting them on your business site may send the wrong message if done on your own initiative.
 In both cases, be aware of your actions and what you’re recording.
 While intimacy is important, so is privacy.